 Driven by pure passion in the application of data analytics to optimize business decisions and solve real-world problems, I decided to pursue the Master’s degree in Business Analytics at UCLA Anderson.
 Through the program’s interdisciplinary curriculum in cutting-edge analytics techniques and hands-on corporate sponsored projects, I'm excited to dive in the data science and machine learning world and really hope to apply this knowledge in a business data scientist role in the data-driven future.

-After graduation, Stacey joined Jacobs, a global leader in engineering consulting.
-She mainly worked for oil producers, such as ExxonMobil, ConocoPhillips, Shell, etc. Her responsibilities include: process data analysis, simulation and optimization.
-More specifically, she created SQL scripts and complex queries for data analysis and extraction, developed Python programs for data cleaning, and built process simulations and models for debottlenecking, which helped clients solve engineering challenges and achieve their business goals.
+She then joined Jacobs, a global leader in engineering consulting.
+Their main clients are oil producers, such as ExxonMobil, ConocoPhillips, and Shell.
+Her responsibilities include process data analysis, simulation and optimization.
+More specifically, she created SQL scripts and complex queries for data analysis and extraction, developed Python programs for data cleaning, and built process simulations and models for project debottlenecking, which helped clients solve engineering challenges and achieve their business goals.

-In the MSBA program, she enjoyed machine learning, prescriptive models, marketing analytics, customer analytics and competitive analytics.
-Her unique combination of engineering and business enabled her to table problems logically and creatively.
+In the MSBA program, she enjoyed machine learning, prescriptive models, marketing analytics, customer analytics and web customer analytics.
+Her unique combination of engineering and business enabled her to solve problems logically and creatively.
 Her passion for data analytics drives her to dive deep into this area.
-Stacey looks forward to opportunities where she can apply her knowledge and skills to help companies unlock insights from data and achieve business goals.
+Stacey looks forward to full-time opportunities where she can apply her knowledge and skills to help companies unlock insights from data and achieve business goals.

 Yidan Wang has a mixed background in both management consulting and data analytics.
 He has previous worked as a Data Analytics/Data Engineering Intern at Bain, McKinsey and TalkingData, China's top 1 mobile data firm.
 His job at TalkingData equipped him with solid skills in dealing with extremely large datasets under distributed computing frameworks (Hadoop, Spark) and using Python to implement data mining, feature engineering and various machine learning algorithms.